hentity/site/posts/pacman.md

 ![Example 1b](/img/pacman/example-1b.png)

 From here, the search algorithm (at depth 1) has two future states to explore, resulting from the actions left and right.
-Using a simple evaluation function that simply counts the the amount of food that has been collected in a given state, the state after going right is given a higher score.
-Therefore, the agent will move right again and collect the food.
+The state after going right is given a higher score, meaning the agent will move right again and collect the food.

 ![Example 1c](/img/pacman/example-1c.png)